 "I enjoy traveling with my partner.
 It gives me a sense of belonging in an unknown place.
-We both enjoy solo days too, doing what each one of us want to do.” - Surbhi Mittal, via Facebook
+We both enjoy solo days, too, doing what each one of us wants to do.” - Surbhi Mittal, via Facebook.

 Some of the best experiences I could ever have would only happen being solo.
-I can tag along anyone anytime and still be me.
+I can tag along with anyone, anytime and still be me.

-Last year I left my job and traveled solo through the Himalayas for over three-and-a-half months, in three Himalayan countries.
+Last year, I left my job and traveled solo through the Himalayas for more than three and a half months, in three Himalayan countries.
 I made new friends from all over the world.
-I’ll would always prefer being solo." – Rajesh Singh, via Facebook
+I’ll always prefer being solo." – Rajesh Singh, via Facebook.

 "There’s a time for everything.
-For me it was good to travel alone.
-I learned a lot about myself, I became more calm and more flexible with plans.
-It’s also easier to get to know new people." – Ly Dia, via Facebook
+For me, it was good to travel alone.
+I learned a lot about myself, I became calmer and more flexible with plans.
+It’s also easier to get to know new people." – Ly Dia, via Facebook.

 "I had the opportunity to visit Japan a few years ago.
 Being alone forced me to interact with other people in the hostels, make new friends, and talk to strangers.
 I never felt alone, and had a great time.

-I spent 3 months learning the basics of Japanese to speak to the locals, find directions, food or the toilet.
+I spent three months learning the basics of Japanese to speak to the locals, find directions, food or the toilet." – Melanie Audet, via Facebook.

 I’m more vulnerable to the land and the locals, and I rely on the kindness of strangers sometimes.